Live Life to the Fullest

 I learned not to give up on others because everyone deserves a chance to better themselves.
 I believe it made me a whole person who knows he can control his own destiny.
 It brought me back closer to my family and made me better with my great niece and nephew.

 I am now able to volunteer here at Narconon.
 I produce something valuable and feel like a member of a team even though I’m the oldest one in the bunch.
 Actually feeling needed, respected, and part of something bigger means a lot to me.

-The program isn’t for everyone, but I know it worked for me.
-I believe that everyone has a their own way and they have to figure it out, but I know this program works if you let it, because it did for me.
+I believe that everyone has their own way and they have to figure it out, but I know this program works if you let it, because it did for me.
 It’s a hell of a caring group of people here to work with.

 I am 9 months sober thanks to Narconon New Life Retreat along with my efforts, the staff, my family, and friends.